dotmos/uGameFramework/README.md

 Uses Zenject (https://github.com/modesttree/Zenject), Flatbuffers (https://github.com/google/flatbuffers) and UniRx (https://github.com/neuecc/UniRx).

-Used in production at gentlymad studios for "Furious Fightpub", "Pizza Connection 3" and other games.
+Used in production at gentlymad studios for "Endzone - A world apart", "Furious Fightpub", "Pizza Connection 3" and other games.
 .